 The previous Google update was back in March with the regular algorithm changes made, which inevitably affected some sites more than others.
 Of course, this is something that we should all expect and is Google’s way of improving their service for the end-user, not the owners or developers of websites.
 As you would imagine, the latest update which was announced on 4 May, the “May 2020 Core Update” has had the same effect.

-The timing of the update has sparked a lot of criticism with names such as the “Corona Update” and “Pandemic Update” banded around and it is something that many of the leading digital marketing companies in Bangkok are inclined to agree with.
+The timing of the update has sparked a lot of criticism with names such as the “Corona Update” and “Pandemic Update” banded around and as a digital marketing agency in Bangkok are inclined to agree with.
 As we know, many businesses have been forced to close because of the Covid-19 outbreak, and user searches have also been considerably lower than average.
 SERP volatility has also been unusually high, with some SEO sectors worse hit than others.

 Which industries and sectors have been worst affected?